 Cover with fresh lemon juice.
 Tuck in a bay leaf if you like.

 Press the lemons down under the brine.
-Weigh down with a fermentation weight, sterilized river stone (boil it), zip lock bag, filled with water.
+Weigh down with a fermentation weight, or zip lock bag, filled with water.
 Lightly cover.

 Place in a cool dry place and check after a week.